sentrysoftware/metricshub/metricshub-doc/src/site/markdown/install.md

 ### Download

-Download the Windows package, `metricshub-windows-${project.version}.zip`, from the [MetricsHub Release v${project.version}](https://github.com/sentrysoftware/metricshub/releases/tag/v${project.version}) page.
+Download the Windows package, `metricshub-windows-${communityVersion}.zip`, from the [MetricsHub Release v${communityVersion}](https://github.com/sentrysoftware/metricshub/releases/tag/v${communityVersion}) page.

 ### Install

-Unzip the content of `metricshub-windows-${project.version}.zip` into a program folder, like `C:\Program Files`.
+Unzip the content of `metricshub-windows-${communityVersion}.zip` into a program folder, like `C:\Program Files`.
 There is no need to create a specific subdirectory for `MetricsHub` as the zip archive already contains a `MetricsHub` directory.

 > Note: You will need administrative privileges to unzip into `C:\Program Files`.